 As a result of the time value of money, discussed above, it means that if the discount rate decreases the present value of the pension plan will increase.
 However, under IAS 26, changes in the discount rate do not immediately impact the company’s pension liability in the year they occur.
 Changes in the pension liabilities arising from changes in the discount rate are considered actuarial gains and losses.
 These amounts are considered unamortized actuarial gains (loses) and are then gradually subtracted from (added to) the company’s pension liability over the course of many years (this is over the course of the expected average remaining service life of employees).

-Pension Obligation Sensitivity to Changes in the Discount Rate
+Pension Obligation Sensitivity to Changes in the Discount Rate Impact of the Discount Rate on Pension obligations

 The discount rate is one of the most significant assumptions the company makes in valuing its pension obligations.
 This is why it is required to disclose in the notes to the financial statements a “sensitivity analysis” of how changes in the discount rates would impact pension obligations.